 For this field Do the following Name Enter a unique, descriptive name to identify the partition.
-Names can be any length and can include @ /. and the space character.
-Partition names over 32 characters causes a scroll bar to display on some screens and are not recommended.
+Names can length and can include @ /. and the space character.
+Partition name characters causes a scroll bar to display on some screens and are not recommended.
 The default name for a storage partition is "Partition n ", where n is a number.
 Note: In many of the BlueScale screens, the partitions are listed alphabetically.
 Keep this in mind when naming your partitions.
 Media Type Select LTO to create a storage partition that uses LTO drives and media.
-Select TS11 xx to create a storage partition that uses TS11 xx technology drives and media.
+Select TS11xx to create a storage partition that uses TS11xx technology drives and media.
 Note: If your library contains a different drive technology, select the media type that corresponds to that drive technology.